Last week’s Public Attitudes to Science report from Ipsos MORI and BIS says a lot about how the public feel about and engage with science.

 The forgotten ISS appears.
 Ultra-bright.
 Fantastic stuff.

 The truth is that astronomy could have been designed for engagement, with other areas of science and engineering not lending themselves to a hands-on demo in quite the same way.
 I’ve worked with everything from fluid mechanics, to ultrasonics, to high-power lasers and the thermodynamics of steelmaking slags.
-It’s all fascinating stuff (believe me ); and while earthbound, still somehow less accessible than the stars.
+It’s all fascinating stuff (believe me :-P); and while earthbound, still somehow less accessible than the stars.

 This is where good science writing steps in; but TO MY POINT: if you know something cool – don’t wait for an invite to the Royal Society or the BBC to share it.
 And have a peep over your neighbours fence; you might see something interesting.
 (But don’t get arrested either.)